The Bare Bones Breaking 100 System for Beginners and High Handicappers

 - I am in no way ambidextrous.
-I can barely throw a ball, write my name, brush my teeth or cut with a knife left handed.
+I can not throw a ball, write my name, brush my teeth or cut with a knife left handed.

 - I had never hit a golf ball left handed in 21 years of playing golf until this experiment